- Resources

 Will my pet have food and water during the journey?

-Food is not provided during the flight because it can be a choking hazard, and large amounts of food may make your pet feel uncomfortable in its crate. (what goes in will eventually want to come out….)
+Food is not provided during the flight because it can be a choking hazard, and large amounts of food may make your pet feel uncomfortable in its crate which may lead to sickness.
 However, please prepare two portions of your pet’s food in two separate plastic bags.
 We will attach these portions to the outside of the crate at pick-up time, and they will be available in the unlikely event that your pet’s trip is delayed.

 May I send personal belongings with my pet?